 a.
-Information on Fair value - Financial Instruments not Measured at Fair Value Except long-term borrowings as below, the Company's management believes the carrying amounts of financial assets and financial liabilities not measured at fair value approximate their fair values.
+Information on Fair value - Financial Instruments not Measured at Fair Value

+Except for long-term borrowings as below, management of the Company believes the carrying amounts of financial assets and financial liabilities not measured at fair value approximate their fair values.

-Fair value hierarchy of the above-mentioned fair value measurement was as below:
+The hierarchy of the above-mentioned fair value measurement was as follows: